Jump to content

 Crafting Type: Electronic

 Keeping an eye on suspects or tracking the moves of potential enemies is a crucial part of the modern adventurer's job.
-And so is keeping people of your trail.
+And so is keeping people on your trail.
 This is a collection of tools used to both spy and avoid being spied upon.

 Surveillance Gear